Skip to main content

 How to use merge fields and form fields

-1. Open your message builder
+1. Open your message builder, site builder or form builder

 2. Look for the thunderbolt widget